Lactarius deterrimus: Taxonomy

-Characteristics
+Description

 Macroscopic characteristics

 While the caps of old fruit bodies are usually funnel-shaped, young specimens have more rounded caps.

 The cap is 3 to 10 cm, rarely up to 12 cm wide and more or less centrifugal-shaped and round.
-It is at early stage convex and furled on the slightly churlish edge, and depressed in the centre and later flat, funnel-shaped depressed.
+It is at early stage convex, furled on the edge, and depressed in the centre.
+Later it is flat, funnel-shaped, and depressed.
 The cap skin is bare, greasy in moist weather and slightly shiny when dry.
 The cap is tangerine to orange-brown, darker zoned towards the edges and dulls mainly yellow-brown.
 In old age or after cold or frost it changes the colour more or less to dirty greenish or green-spotted.

 The dense, bow-like lamellae are pale-orange to pale-ochre and on the stipe basifixed or slightly decurrent.
 They are brittle and intermixed with shorter lamellulae (short gills that do not extend fully from the cap margin to the stem) as well as partly forking near the stem.
 In old age or in cases of injury they receive initially dark red, later grey green spots.
 The spore print is pale ochre.